moabe-monn/42-get_next_line/README.md

-# A C function to read one line at a time from a file descriptor
+# C function to read one line at a time from a file descriptor

 Assignment of 42tokyo cursus Lv.1.